 This post may contain affiliate links; this means if you purchase an item linked, I may receive a small commission at no extra cost to you.
 Click here to learn more about my disclosure policy.

 Café con Leche is one of those drinks that you won't really need a recipe for once you've made it once.
+It's the classic drink that's paired with countless Puerto Rican recipes.

 In fact, you've likely already made a variation of it in your own kitchen.
 All it consists of is strong brewed coffee, steamed whole milk and sugar.